bcgov/ols-geocoder/understanding_geocoder_results.md

 2. You entered a postal locality instead of the appropriate municipality or community.
 For example, in the input address, _1300 esquimalt rd victoria bc_, Victoria is a mailing locality for this address.
 The correct physical locality is the municipality of Esquimalt
 3. You left a digit off a civic number and get the fault, Civic number not in any block.
 For example, you entered _102 Pine Springs Rd, Kamloops, BC, instead of 1026 Pine Springs Rd, Kamloops, BC_.
 4. You entered an unofficial street type abbreviation (e.g., Div instead of Divers).
 Only Canada Post street type abbreviations are supported (see [http://www.canadapost.ca/tools/pg/manual/PGaddress-e.asp#1423617](http://www.canadapost.ca/tools/pg/manual/PGaddress-e.asp%231423617)).
 Try using the unabbreviated street type instead (e.g., Diversion).
 5. You entered the wrong locality.
 For example, you entered _4705 Trans-Canada Hwy, Cowichan Bay, BC_ and only get a street-level match of _Trans-Canada Hwy, Duncan, BC_.
-Using the online geocoder, leave off the locality, set max results to 10 and try again.
+Using the BC Address Geocoder, leave off the locality, set max results to 10 and try again.
 This time, we get _4705 Trans-Canada Hwy, Cowichan Bay, BC_ amongst other equally scoring matches but no _4705 Trans-Canada Hwy, Duncan, BC_.
 This implies the correct locality is Cowichan Bay, not Duncan since Cowichan Bay is near Duncan.

 If you are still having problems, it could be because the geocoder’s reference data is incomplete or incorrect.